-The IRS released guidance on April 4 (Notice 2023-29) providing rules and a limited mapping tool for determining whether an energy project is located in an “energy community” and will qualify for a 10% bonus energy credit under Sections 45 and 48.
+The IRS has released a series of guidance (Notice 2023-29, Notice 2023-45, and Notice 2023-47) providing rules and a mapping tool for determining whether an energy project is located in an “energy community” and will qualify for a 10% bonus energy credit under Sections 45 and 48.

 Projects located in energy communities are generally eligible for an additional 10% investment tax credit (ITC) under Section 48 or a 10% increase in the rate for the production tax credit (PTC) under Section 45.
 There are three separate categories of qualifying energy communities: